ACodingFish/MPSystems/Project1/Assignment1/README.md

 Goal: Emulate a motor that drives when a button is pressed and smoothly comes to a stop when the button is pressed again.
 The motor’s speed is represented by the onboard LED’s brightness.

+## Videos
+Videos can be seen in the "Videos" folder under Assignment1 Directory.

 ## Github Link
 https://github.com/TTU-Jon/MPSystems/tree/master/Project1/Assignment1